-Badminton, German Open Super 300: Lakshya Sen loses in first round against Christo Popov
+Badminton, German Open Super 300: Lakshya Sen loses in first round; Indian campaign ends

 It was somewhat similar to his defeat at India Open against Rasmus Gemke, where Sen started playing his best when the deficit was already too big to bridge.
 It was disappointing opening round defeat for him in Germany where he had defeated Viktor Axelsen in the semifinal last year.
 The BWF World Tour hasn’t started well for the Indian so far and he heads to All England Open next, not in the best of form.

+Manjunath, up against Singapore’s fourth seed Loh Kean Yew, lost the first game 8-21 but roared back into the match to clinch the second game 21-19 and force a decider.
+However, the Singaporean secured his progress into the second round after winning the final game 21-11.

-Earlier on Wednesday, India’s Tasnim Mir lost 8-21, 10-21 to Thailand’s Pornpawee Chochuwong in the women’s singles round of 32.
+Bansod lost to China’s Wang Zhi Yi 21-13, 21-14 while Mir lost 8-21, 10-21 to Thailand’s Pornpawee Chochuwong in the women’s singles round of 32.
 Mir had reached the main draw with a win in qualification on Tuesday.

 In men’s singles qualification, Sankar Muthusamy Subramaniam had won the first round but couldn’t make it to the main draw after losing his second match on Tuesday.
 Ashwini Ponnappa and Sumeeth Reddy also bowed out in the opening round of mixed doubles main draw.